NinVoido/spotify-vpn/doc/man-sections/management-options.rst

   feature.

 --management-forget-disconnect
-  Make OpenVPN forget passwords when management session disconnects.
+  Make spotify forget passwords when management session disconnects.

   This directive does not affect the ``--http-proxy`` username/password.
   It is always cached.

 --management-hold
-  Start OpenVPN in a hibernating state, until a client of the management interface explicitly starts it with the :code:`hold release` command.
+  Start spotify in a hibernating state, until a client of the management interface explicitly starts it with the :code:`hold release` command.

 --management-log-cache n